byu-cpe/ecen520_student/mmcm/mmcm.md

 - Need to ahve the testbench print more out with more interesting notes/comments
 - Force them to get metastability?
 If so, how to force it? (more guidelines).
 See Baker's
 - Force them to use generate statements?
 It is a good place to learn to use them.
+- Makethe cross domain coutners increment at a much slower rate (more delay) than is current.
 -->

 <!--